-Health insurance is offered through the Postdoc Medical Plan to all postdoctoral scholars and house officers who are on at least a .75 FTE and who are paid through the university payroll system.
+Health insurance is offered through the Postdoc Medical Plan, which also includes vision insurance, to all postdoctoral scholars and house officers who are on at least a .75 FTE and who are paid through the university payroll system.
 To be covered under this benefit plan, postdocs must be on an active, paid postdoctoral assignment.
 Dependents may be covered under this health plan as long as the postdoctoral scholar participates; however, dependent premiums are not payroll deducted and must be paid by bank draft directly to the plan administrator.